EuniceFil/-Group-6-CSARCH2-PC-Build/Ghub_pattern.md

 ## 1. Introduction
 Briefly describe your project build (1–2 paragraphs).
 Mention: target use case (e.g., general-purpose desktop, gaming, programming, data science, etc.) and budget constraint.
+The custom PC Build we have created is an AMD-based budget-tier gaming PC.
+Its target use case is for gaming and should be suitable for light 720p gaming with a budget constraint of ₱20,000.
+Some games include League Of Legends, Portal and Underlords with lowered settings.
+These games have recommended PC system requirements and we aimed to match all of them while staying within the budget.
+Using PCPartPicker’s system builder, we were able to create a PC build with compatible parts while ensuring that all parts are available locally.

+The PC build uses an AMD Ryzen 5 5500, a 6-core processor that provides a solid performance for gaming at a budget level, paired with a GIGABYTE A520M-K V2 micro-ATX motherboard for stable compatibility.
+Compatible with the CPU is a Thermalright Peerless Assassin 120 SE CPU cooler and a MSI MAG A550BN power supply.
+Since the motherboard size supports mATX, the components are placed in a Tecware NEO M2 mATX case with a Thermalright ARGB case fan.
+For the memory, the system uses 8GB of DDR4 RAM and the graphics card is a PowerColor AMD Radeon RX 550 2GB that fits the case and is compatible with the power supply.
+The recommended requirement for light 720p gaming is having a 16GB free disk storage and thus, the PC build contains a 250GB NVME M.2 SSD that provides sufficient load times without needing to include a traditional hard disk drive.
+All in all, the build is priced at ₱19,914 which is within budget, available locally and matches its target use case for light gaming.

 ---